2021 NFL futures: Offensive Rookie of the Year odds, preview and best bets: Wilson, Williams have value

 A rusher has won Rookie of the Year in four of the past eight seasons.
 A quarterback has won three times and a receiver has won once.
-As such, there’s a pretty strong chance Harris, Williams, or Etienne could win the award.
+As such, there’s a pretty strong chance Harris or Williams could win the award.

 I’m not buying the suggestion that Harris is so much better positioned.
 The Steelers’ offensive line is a complete mess, and it’s got much worse from the end of last year.
 They already had no ground game to speak of in 2020, so I don’t see how things are going to get much better for Harris in 2021.

 The Broncos are widely expected to have one of the best defenses in the league, and their style of play means they’ll be running the ball a lot.
-Many Denver beat writers are predicting Williams will have starting duties locked up by Week 1, and veteran Melvin Gordon isn’t much of a threat.
+Many Denver beat writers are predicting Williams will have starting duties locked up not too long after Week 1, and veteran Melvin Gordon isn’t much of a threat long-term.

 The Broncos traded up to draft Williams, and they didn’t do that just to have him sit.
 This is a guy who averaged 7.3 yards per carry and scored 22 touchdowns in 11 games at UNC last year.
 I wouldn’t be at all surprised to see him win Rookie of the Year, and at 20/1 he’s got serious value.